Review: Nobu stands still in Singapore's fast-moving restaurant world

 Then there were dishes that fell short.
 A trio of oysters (another daily special) with melted cheese and ikura was almost room temperature when it arrived.
 Soft shell crab in a maki roll (S$32) was crunchy, but the rice was hard.
 Seafood Toban Yaki (S$52), or fish and vegetables on a sizzling ceramic plate, was rich and comforting but monotonous.

 Toban Yaki, a cooking method that Nobu frequently uses, worked better with Japanese A5 Wagyu Beef (S$96 per 75 grams).
-Flambéed table-side, it was well-charred and juicy, as a spicy, herbaceous sauce particularly showcased Nobu’s Japanese-Peruvian influences.
+Flambéed table-side, it was well-charred and juicy.
+The steak comes with three sauces – teriyaki, wasabi pepper, and anticucho, the last particularly showcased Nobu’s Japanese-Peruvian influences.

 Dessert was a creamy Cheesecake, more New York-style than Japanese, coupled with a Raspberry Wasabi Sorbet that could be more assertive with the horseradish.
 A Bento Box of Valrhona Dark Chocolate Fondant was delightfully spongy and rich, enhanced by an earthy Green Tea Ice Cream.
 House-made Mochi, a Singapore-only dessert, was a threesome offering chocolate, green tea, and passionfruit flavours, and they were all multi-textural and irresistible.